 Who should consider Betterment

-Advanced traders also can make use of Betterment as a place for long-term retirement portfolio building, though there is no active trading.
-Betterment offers a place for assets that are not needed for quite some time to grow at a pace that is likely to track the market as a whole.
+Finally, intermediate and advanced traders can use Betterment to build a long-term retirement portfolio, although there is no active trading.
+Betterment offers a place for assets to grow over longer periods at a pace that is likely to track the market as a whole.